LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 History Note:	Authority G.S.
 84-23;
 Amendments Approved by the Supreme Court: March 1, 2003; March 6, 2008; June 9, 2016; March 27, 2019.

-# 27 NCAC 02 Rule 1.16	DECLINING OR TERMINATING REPRESENTATION
+## Rule 1.16	DECLINING OR TERMINATING REPRESENTATION
 (a) Except as stated in paragraph (c), a lawyer shall not represent a client or, where representation has commenced, shall withdraw from the representation of a client if:
 (1)	the representation will result in violation of law or the Rules of Professional Conduct;
 (2)	the lawyer's physical or mental condition materially impairs the lawyer's ability to represent the client; or